A Journey to a Land of Cold Desert

 Above the height of 4000 meters, the trees disappear and the terrain of Himalayas changes into cold desert.
 The thin air makes your lungs work harder and the unpredictable weather put more obstacles on your way, but the immense beauty of Ladakh cannot take your heart away from this region for longer because this land attracts your soul.

 In Manali, we stayed in a small but a beautiful home-stay surrounded by apple farm.
 While having breakfast I met with another biker who came all the way from USA to ride in the Himalayas.
-His name was Juan; Juan rented his bike from New Delhi and he came to Manali by riding his 500 cc Royal Enfield.
-We put our ideas on the table and decided to ride together as a group.
+His name was Juan; Juan rented his bike from New Delhi and he came to Manali on his 500 cc Royal Enfield.
+In morning, we put our ideas on the table and decided to ride together as a group.
 Our next step was to get our permits from Manali SDO office, without them we were not able to clear the check posts on the way.

 When we were descending from Rohtang la, the road was replaced by mud.
 The whole track was slippery thus we all were riding like a tortoise.
 Somehow we reached Khoksar where all tourists had to show permits.
 As today’s target was to reach Sarchu but the bad weather and our late start stopped us, hence we decided to stay in Jispa.